hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 Just as he was told, there is a door right in front of the Tower.

 You were right about that at least...
-Stephen King... — puts the skull into his bag.
+Sai King... — puts the skull into his bag.

 The door is a ghostwood door.
 This one has no names written on it, but a single